+Reso urces Total 2015 2016 2017 2018 Person- months Actual/ Planned 18/18 17/22 20/18 10/10,5 65,5/68 Other costs (in K€) Actual/ Planned 1,6 1,3 11,2 0,0 14,1

+GROUP OF RESPONSABLES AERODYNAMICS

-Resources Total 2015 2016 2017 2018 Person- months Actual/ Planned 18/18 17/22 20/18 10/10,5 65,5/68 Other costs (in K€) Actual/ Planned 1,6 1,3 11,2 0,0 14,1 noise and contribute significantly to its ground noise footprint.
-With rising concern for noise regulation, helicopter noise has gained importance in comparing with performance, safety the main and he tail rotors (including Fenestron) of a helicopter are major sources of A negative undesirable by-product of the helicopter during its operation is noise generation. environmental issues and increasingly stringent and reliability.
-Both generation and the reduction of the noise.
-Extensive work, both theoretical and experimental helped to deepen the understanding of the noise scattering of noise generated by helicopter rotors has been recognized as a significant influence on the noise spectra and directivity, the research The main research effort in the past was concentrated on the helicopter rotor noise effort towards the scattering of noise, especially the scattering of tall rotor noise has not been studied extensively.
-Even though the main research effort generating mechanisms.
+HC/AG-24: Helicopter Fuselage Scattering Effects for Exterior/Interior Noise Reduction GROUP FOR AERONAUTICAL RESEARCH AND TECHNOLOGY IN EUROPE negative undesirable by-product of the copter during its operation is noise generation.
+In the main and the tail rotors (including noise and contribute significantity to its ground noise footprint.
+With rising concern for noise regulation, helicopter noise has gained importance in comparing with performance, safety Fenestron) of a helicopter are major sources of environmental issues and increasingly stringent and reliability.
+Both A helic generation and the reduction of the noise.
+Extensive work both theoretical and experimental helped to deepen the understanding of the noise scattering of noise generated by helicopter rotors has been recognized as a significant influence on the noise spectra and directivity, the research main research effort in the past was entrated on the helicopter rotor noise effort towards the scattering of noise, especially the scattering of tail rotor noise has not been Even though the generating mechanisms. studied extensively.
+The main res concentrated ( install acoustically treated panels (liners) on some parts of the fuselage and thus estimate the effect of a wall impedance on the external noise level need to be conducted.
+Until now little activities for generating such database for validation are conducted.
+Moreover, the evaluation of the conducted.
+Moreover, the evaluation of the scattered acoustic field is of interest for the prediction of the internal noise in the tuselage and knowledge of the acoustic pressure distribution on the external skin of the fuselage, and this can be To accurately predict the effective helicopter external noise under the influence of the fuselage, advanced analysis tools that overcome the soits vibrations that, in turn, are a source of interior noise.
+In addition, the possibility to develop and analogy methods are required.
+For this purpose, validations of the tools with the experiment data vibro-acoustic numerical analyses of different called free-field limitation of classical acoustic require a particular care in the choice of the wave physical sophistication levels require the accurate predicted through an accurate external noise model.
+Concerning the helicopter interior noise, computation only

-FRANCE